 At the global scale, species with small ranges are more likely to face extinction when threatened by changes in climate or land use.
 It is not well-documented, however, whether this risk also applies at the local level.

-Grouping species into small or large ranges, the author calculated the probabilities of a group persisting at given amount of habitat lost, showing that small-range species have a steeper decline than for large-range plants.
+Grouping species into small or large ranges, the author calculated the probability of a group persisting at a given amount of habitat loss, showing that small-range species have a steeper decline than large-range plants.

 At 80 per cent habitat loss, for example, the probability of persisting for species with larger ranges is higher than 85 per cent, while small-range species have a significantly lower persistence probability of 75 per cent.